bagusdevid/content-ops-starter/content/pages/index.md

         subtitle: Numbers Done
         text: >
           More then 500k Data we make everyday to make better future.
-Join with our Team Expert to Deploy what you need and what you want!
+Join with our Team Expert to Deploy what you need and what you want.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark